DRAGON ENTERPRISE PLATFORM

 Identity Access Management goes beyond the simple provisioning and revocation of access credentials; it also serves as the defender and enabler of resources.
 A robust IAM system strengthens security.
 It makes sure that the application of user access rules and policies across the organization remains consistent at all times.

-IAM tools may come in the form of identity provider, two-factor authentication, single sign-on, and more.
+IAM tools may come in the form of the identity provider, two-factor authentication, single sign-on, and more.
 It enhances business productivity through automation and management, streamlining the duties of network administrators.
 This carefully conceived system significantly shortens communication cycles between users and administrators.

 Duties of Identity and Access Management